zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 **For everyone**: What kind of house **pet** are you?
 e.g. Platypus, Dog, Hedgehog, Cat, Parrot, Treefrog, Snail etc.

-Then give your character a **cute pet name**, like Perry the platypus or Pinky the chihuahua, and a **code name**, like Agent P or Numbah 4.
+Give your character a **cute pet name**, like Perry the platypus or Pinky the chihuahua, and a **code name**, like Agent P or Numbah 4.

 ___
 # Mission 1
 The agents are hanging out with Linneaus and Fern at home.
 Which part of the home are you in?
 What are Linneaus and Fern doing?

 **For everyone**: Your agent receives a notification of an urgent call from mission control.
 How do you receive it?
-And how do you ensure Linneaus and Fern do not see you answer it?
+And how do you ensure Linneaus and Fern do not see you putting on your fedora to answer it?

 ___
 # Home 1